 Our mature bushes are 6-10 feet tall and about 6 feet wide.
 This is a little taller compared with most Sambucus canadensis varieties.
-We use a 3-step stool to reach berries at the top of the tallest bushes.
+We sometimes use a 3-step stool to reach berries at the top of the tallest bushes.

 York was first released in 1964 by the New York State Agricultural Experiment Station.

 Cuttings have been treated to smother overwintering leaf mites, a common pest of elder plants.

 We ship cuttings during the last half of March through early April, timing solely at our discretion.
 If you cannot get cuttings planted right away, keep them damp and chilled -- the refrigerator works well if you have room.

 Sold in a package of 5 cuttings, all one variety.
 If you order a quantity of 1, you will get 5 cuttings of this variety.
 A quantity of 2 is 10 cuttings, etc. Any discounts that apply to your order will be shown in your cart.